natenka/pyneng-book-en/docs/source/book/12_useful_modules/tabulate.rst

     Loopback0        10.1.1.1   up        up
     Loopback100      100.0.0.1  up        up

-If the data is in the form of a list of dictionaries, you should specify headers equal to "keys":
+If data is in the form of a list of dictionaries, you should specify headers equal to "keys":

 .. code:: python